 What is IC Diagnostics™?

 IC Diagnostics™ is a process that examines whether a group of workers not being treated as employees would pass the applicable tests for independent contractor (IC) status under governing state and federal laws, and then offers a number of practical, alternative solutions to enhance compliance with those laws.
+It also serves to minimize the likelihood of individual, class action, collective and representative action lawsuits and provide defenses to those legal challenges – defenses on the merits as well as backup arguments, discussed below.

 Unfortunately, there is no one standard IC test under all federal laws, and most states have IC tests that not only vary from the federal laws but also differ from the laws in other states – even though some IC tests appear to be similarly worded.
 This creates a greater challenge for companies operating nationwide or in a number of different states.
 IC Diagnostics™ is designed to assist both local and multi-state businesses.